rocky-linux/documentation/docs/guides/8_6_installation.md

 sha256sum -c CHECKSUM --ignore-missing
 ```

-This will check the integrity of the ISO file downloaded previously, provided that it is in the same directory.
+This will check the integrity of the previously downloaded ISO file, provided it is in the same directory.
 The output should show:

 ```
 Rocky-8.7-x86_64-minimal.iso: OK